Dog Bite Lawyers

 Animal bites can leave children and adults with severe scars and nerve damage that remain for a lifetime.
 Emotional injuries, infection, painful lacerations, punctures, abrasions, crush injuries, facial and other fractures are not unusual either.
-Victims of an animal attack may incur substantial medical bills for immediate care and treatment of their injuries.
+Victims may be forced to undergo painful, lengthy, and expensive rabies treatments.
+The medical bills following an animal attack can be significant.
 Years after an attack, they may need plastic or cosmetic surgery to improve the appearance of scars.

 Who can you turn to for help when you or a loved one has been injured by an animal through the negligence of its owner?
 The lawyers at Allen, Allen, Allen & Allen have handled hundreds of animal bite cases and can advise and counsel you how to proceed with your claim.
 They understand the serious and long term impact such injuries can have on individuals and their families.

-Contact us for a free consultation at 1-866-388-1307 or by email and put our attorneys who routinely handle dog bite and animal bite cases to work for you.
+Contact us for a free consultation at 1-866-388-1307.
+Our attorneys routinely handle dog bite and animal bite cases.

 The attorneys at Allen, Allen, Allen and Allen know the Virginia laws and ordinances which impose liability on negligent animal owners for injuries their animals inflict on innocent victims.
-Most often, it is dogs that bite people.
 In some towns or cities, local ordinances require that dogs walking or running on public streets be secured by a leash and under the control of the owner or an attendant.
-Should an unattended, unleashed dog attack and injure someone, the owner may be held responsible.
+A pet owner may be held responsible when the owner allows an unattended, unleashed dog to attack and injure someone.
 Likewise, an owner must use reasonable care to prevent injury to persons who may come in contact with his animals while visiting his home or property.
-This is especially true if the owner or caretaker knows one or more of his animals has a propensity towards dangerous or vicious conduct or if he is on notice that one of them has attacked or bitten a person in the past.
+This is especially true when the owner or caretaker knows one or more of his animals has a tendency towards dangerous or vicious conduct or when the owner is aware that one of his pets has attacked or bitten a person in the past.